In What Order Should I Buy Gear?

 3. Pack.
 Buy the pack you need, not the one you’ll think you’ll need.
 If you’ll never do anything longer than weekend backpacking trips, don’t buy the 6k cubic inch pack.
 If you’ll only day hunt from a truck camp, same thing.
 If you’ll only do week long backpacking trips, buy the pack in the size you’ll need.
 If you’ll only be hunting tree stands in the mid west, you probably don’t need an expedition pack.

 4. Chest binos.
 Buy the best you can afford, put them on a tripod, and SLOW DOWN.
-If you’ll never can afford $1k, buy a $700 pair of binos, a bino harness, and a tripod and bino adapter.
+If you can only afford $1k, buy a $700 pair of binos, a bino harness, and a tripod and bino adapter.
 Don’t try to get a chest bino and a big bino and a tripod and spotter in one foul swoop if you can’t afford it.

 Get these 4 pieces dialed.
 You don’t need Kuiu camo, you don’t need multiple packs, you don’t need 15’s and a giant spotter and a small spotter.
 You can be very successful for a lot of years if you get these 4 “pillars” squared away.
 After that, then do everything else.
 The first 2 WILL send you home if they fail, and all 4 will make for miserable hunting if they’re not dialed.
 Everything else is moot until these 4 things are squared away.